Pigalle station: History

 The station was opened on 21 October 1902 as part of the extension of line 2 from Étoile to Anvers.
-The line 12 platforms were opened on 8 April 1911 with the extension of the Nord-Sud Company's line C from Notre-Dame-de-Lorette.
+The line 12 platforms were opened on 8 April 1911 with the extension of the Nord-Sud Company's line A from Notre-Dame-de-Lorette.
 It was the northern terminus of line C until its extension to Jules Joffrin on 31 October 1912.
 This line was taken over by the Compagnie du chemin de fer métropolitain de Paris and was renamed line 12 on 27 March 1931.

 The Place Pigalle was named after the Barrière Pigalle, a gate built for the collection of taxation as part of the Wall of the Farmers-General; the gate was built between 1784 and 1788 and demolished in the 19th century.

 Like a third of the stations on the network, between 1974 and 1984, the platforms on line 12 were modernized in the Andreu-Motte style, orange with flat white tiles.
 For its part, the stopping point on line 2, received a Ouï-dire style layout after 1988, blue in this case.

 As part of the RATP's Renouveau du métro program, the station's corridors were renovated on 29 April 2005.
 The lighting canopies in the connecting corridors then had the distinction of being punctuated by a few tubes diffusing a light blue, later white.

 In 2019, 5,599,495 travelers entered this station which placed it in 71st position of the metro stations for its usage.